-- Stansel, research associate professor, co-authored the Economic Freedom of North America (EFNA) report, managed the economic freedom and metropolitan areas project and coordinated the institute's Armentrout Scholar student reading groups; - Murphy, research assistant professor, primarily worked with Lawson on measuring economic freedom and led the Bridwell Scholars, the institute's advanced student reading groups;
+professor, primarily worked with Lawson on measuring economic freedom and led the Bridwell Scholars, the institute's advanced student reading groups;

-• Program specialist Liz Chow, who earned her MBA in May 2021, handles the managing and marketing the institute's programs and initiatives;
+· Program specialist Liz Chow, who earned her MBA in May 2021, handles the managing and marketing of the institute's programs and initiatives;

-Harvard urban economist Edward Glaeser lectures on his new book Survival of the City at the Armentrout Scholar reading group's spring semester summit.
+Harvard urban economist Edward Glaeser lectures on his new book Survival of the City at the Armentrout Scholars reading group's spring semester summit.

-- Ray Hughel, director of educational programs, coordinates our Teaching Free Enterprise program that delivers lesson plans on economic topics to high school teachers. - Ann Marie Tipps, economic education specialist, works with Hughel in the Teaching Free Enterprise program; - Mike Davis, senior lecturer, once again shouldered the institute's heaviest teaching load and was a versatile and quotable resource for local TV and other media; - Al Niemi, who served as SMU Cox dean from 1997 to 2017, holds the William J. O'Neil Chair in Global Markets and Freedom and continued his teaching and research.
+• Ray Hughel, director of educational programs, coordinates our Teaching Free Enterprise program that delivers lesson plans on economic topics to high school teachers;

+• Ann Marie Tipps, economic education specialist, works with Hughel in the Teaching Free Enterprise program;

+• Mike Davis, senior lecturer, once again shouldered the institute's heaviest teaching load and was a versatile and quotable resource for local TV and other media;

+• Al Niemi, who served as SMU Cox dean from 1997 to 2017, holds the William J. O'Neil Chair in Global Markets and Freedom and continued his teaching and research.